Powderham Castle

-Powderham Castle is a fortified manor house in Exminster, Devon, 6 mi south of Exeter and mile (0.4 km) north-east of the village of Kenton, where the main public entrance gates are located.
+Powderham Castle is a fortified manor house in the civil parish of Powderham, Devon, 6 mi south of Exeter and mile (0.4 km) north-east of the village of Kenton, where the main public entrance gates are located.
 It is a Grade I listed building.
 The park and gardens are Grade II* listed in the National Register of Historic Parks and Gardens.

 It is on flat ground on the west bank of the River Exe estuary where it is joined by its tributary the River Kenn.
 On the opposite side of the Exe is the small village of Lympstone.
 Starting with a structure built sometime after 1390, the present castle was expanded and altered extensively in the 18th and 19th centuries.
 The castle is the seat of the Courtenay family, Earls of Devon.

 Origin of the name

 The manor of Powderham is named from the ancient Dutch word polder, and means "the hamlet of the reclaimed marsh-land".